AcalaNetwork/truffle-tutorials/hello-world/README.md

 To be able to run the tests, we will add two additional scripts to the `package.json`.
 One script will be used to test on a traditional local development network and one will be used to test on a Mandala local development network.
-We added both into the `network` section of `truffle-config.js`.
+We already added both into the `network` section of `truffle-config.js`.
 Add these lines to the `scripts` section of your `package.json`:

 ```
     "test": "truffle test",
     "test-mandala": "truffle test --network mandala"
 ```

-This script can be run using `yarn test` or `yarn test-mandala`, depending which network we want to use to run the tests.
+This script can be run using `yarn test` or `yarn test-mandala`, depending on which network we want to use to run the tests.

 **NOTE: To be able to run the tests in Truffle, we need to add a migration for the smart contracts that we are testing.
 We will do this in the next section of this tutorial.**